 2.3 Post Processing Stage

 Ideally, in the segmentation stage, all pixels that are used for analysis should be classified as foreground.
 However this is not always the case due to the limitation of the correlation-based segmentation method.
 There are two possible ways to address this problem.
 First, one can make a conservative estimation on the segmentation result by either lowering the threshold on correlation-based scores or expanding the foreground regions [1].
-One alternative solution is to estimate the distribution of background noise in the original video, and to add the synthesized noise into the compressed video.
+The new approach is to estimate the distribution of background noise in the original video, and to add the synthesized noise into the compressed video.
 This process is the post-processing stage of our method.
 One can estimate the noise statistics and store the noise parameters.
 In consuming the video, the noise can be generated and added back into the video in an on-line fashion.
 Therefore it does not require much additional storage space.

 N0,σ+ P(λ) [Eq.
 2]